Girl Scout Leader’s Day

-In Girl Scouting, we celebrate April 22 as Leader's Day — and it falls during National Volunteers Week too.
+In Girl Scouting, we celebrate April 22 as Leader's Day — and it typically falls during National Volunteers Week too.
 Please make sure to reach out and thank those volunteers who make Girl Scouting a reality in your family.

 Here are a few ideas to get you started:

 - Download and print a Girl Scout thank you card.

 - Nominate someone for a Volunteer Recognition Award.

 - Create a collage from the year's events and present it to her/him with a special certificate.

 - Create a slide show or video of your troop in action and share it with your troop volunteers and service unit manager.

 - Celebrate a job well done at a service unit meeting.